Combination Truck Hours of Delay

 • Non-Urbanized Area: An area with a population less than 50,000 people.

-• Combination Truck Factor: Represents the proportion of heavy vehicles that are combination trucks (Classes 8-13).
+• Combination Truck Factor: The proportion of heavy vehicles that are combination trucks (FHWA Vehicle Classes 8-13) to all vehicles.

 • Facility Type

-• National Highway System (NHS) - Roads designated by Congress as nationally important for inter-regional travel, including roads designated as connectors to NHS intermodal facilities.
+• National Highway System (NHS): Roads designated by Congress as nationally important for inter-regional travel, including roads designated as connectors to NHS intermodal facilities, which are part of the State Highway System, and other NHS facilities.

 • Daily: For the average 24-hour day.